 Agencies providing services for homeless people

-This document lists a number of agencies and organisations that provide services to people who are homeless or at risk of homelessness.
+This page lists a number of agencies and organisations that provide services to people who are homeless or at risk of homelessness.
 While they are listed under the main type of service provided, many of these bodies provide multiple supports to homeless people, including advice and information on other options available to them.

 A growing number of people are either homeless or at risk of losing their homes.
 Most of them are in the cities.
 There are dedicated services for homeless people in Dublin and Cork.

 If you find yourself homeless or you think you may lose your home, you should generally contact your local authority to access accommodation.
 In Dublin and Cork, contact the specialist services listed below.
-Outside of Dublin and Cork, contact your local Community Welfare office.

 If you are in the Dublin region, already getting Rent Supplement and at risk of losing your home, contact the Tenancy Protection Service at 1800 454 454 from 9am to 9pm Monday to Friday or email email@example.com.